top of page

 Rocky is our Resident Red Shouldered Hawk

 June 23rd, 2021 started out as a typical day at Wings Rescue Center.
-Volunteers were busy caring for rescued birds, feeding them, cleaning their cages and treating their ills and injuries.
+Volunteers were busy caring for rescued birds, feeding them, cleaning their cages and treating their illnesss and injuries.
 But that all changed when a call came in to rescue a fledgling hawk near Victoria.

 Amateur photographers seeking the perfect shot caused the little Red-Shouldered Hawk to fall from its nest.
 Having a serious eye injury, the baby bird was brought to Wing’s for treatment.
-After two weeks at Wings, “Champion”, as it was called then, was transferred to another facility for long-term care and rehabilitation.
-Wing’s volunteers hoped that they would witness its release someday, as they had with so many other young birds in their care.
+After two weeks at Wings, “Champion”, as he was called then, was transferred to another facility for long-term care and rehabilitation.
+Wing’s volunteers hoped that they would witness his release someday, as they had with so many other young birds in their care.

 CHARLENE